At the Forefront of Best Practice

 • U.S. shipping costs are spiking, raising fears that inflation might pick up again if the disruption persists; the rate for a 40-foot container from North Asia to Europe has surged more than 600% to $6,000 since the outbreak of the Israel-Hamas war in October, and shipping rates from North Asia to the U.S. East Coast have jumped 137% to $5,100 during the same period.
 (Source: CNBC)

-Q4’23 Earnings Communication Playbook
+Q4’23 Earnings Communication Summary

 As we do every quarter, we analyzed the earnings communication trends of 30 companies reporting between Dec.
 7, 2023, and Jan.
 11, 2024, to identify important themes and precedence.
 These companies span market cap sizes and sectors.